 - A Clearly Defined Mission and Focus.
 The mission and focus of the loss prevention department must be clear, understood and supported by all team members and business partners.
 Well-defined goals help to ensure that the mission and focus is maintained in all initiatives and actions by team members.
 All goals and incumbent strategies must align with the organizational mission, vision, and values.

 - A Comprehensive and Clearly Articulated Plan.
 An effective loss prevention program will include a means to identify wants, needs, issues and goals; evaluation approaches and metrics; and prevention initiatives and methodologies.
 We should have a clear mission statement.
 Clearly defined (but realistic) goals and objectives should be specific and measurable.
 A strategy for achieving each goal should be developed and evolved into a tactical plan, and metrics should be formulated to help us to determine how we are doing.
 The program should be reviewed on a regular basis to evaluate and revise as necessary.

 - Establishment of an Organizational Structure.
 The organizational structure of the loss prevention department will be shaped by our goals and objectives, coupled with our tactical plan.
 What positions are necessary to implement the plan?
 What responsibilities do we assign to each position?
 Well-defined roles should be addressed and comprehensive responsibilities outlined based on the program agenda and our available resources.

 - Efficient Documentation and Reporting Procedures.
 As the size and complexity of the program increases, so does the need for written support and guidance.
 Effective design and accurate record-keeping are crucial elements that limit our exposures and increase our efficiencies.
 Well-documented activities and appropriate and consistent evaluation practices should be an ongoing aspect of the program.

-- Quality Staff Committed to the Program.
+- Quality, Committed Staff.
 Staffing should be sufficient to carry out designated tasks, capable of performing required responsibilities, adequately supported and properly supervised.
 Training and development programs should be made available to support and encourage loss prevention career growth.
 Recruitment staff should be trained and coached on departmental needs, program functions and performance expectations.